Six Flags Over Georgia

 Down a dark deserted road in tiny town of Montrose, Georgia, is Haunted Montrose.
 Venture if you dare to this attraction that encompasses an old house, cemetery and cornfield, and has been voted one of America’s best haunts.
 More haunted house information here.

-At Fright Fest on select nights Sept.
-21-Nov.
-2 at Six Flags Over Georgia, scream your way through five haunted houses, scare zones and spooky shows.
+At Hallowfest on select nights Sept.
+18-Nov.
+1 at Six Flags Over Georgia, scream your way through five scare zones and spooky shows.
 Daytime activities include treats for the little ones, but nighttime activities are not recommended for anyone under age 13.
 More Georgia theme park information here.